Translate

 • Steroids such as dexamethasone, prednisolone, and hydrocortisone taken before or alongside chemotherapy1

-These types of treatment target specific parts of cancer cells and may be more effective at treating certain subtypes.
+These types of treatment target specific parts of cancer cells and typically target cancer cells only if certain genetic changes are present.

 The Philadelphia chromosome is the name given to the product of swapping specific genetic material between chromosomes 9 and 22.
-This change is sensitive to treatment by tyrosine kinase inhibitors such as3:
+This results in the creation of a leukemia-specific gene called BCR::ABL1.
+Leukemia cells with this change are sensitive to treatment by tyrosine kinase inhibitors such as3:

 • Imatinib